FireLickingyourfeet/FireLickingyourfeet/README.md

 - 👋 Hi, I’m @FireLickingyourfeet
 - 👀 I’m interested in games,anime,going outside
-- 🌱 I’m currently learning how to make a fnf mod
+- 🌱 I’m currently learning NOTHING
 - 💞️ I’m looking to collaborate on with my brother we share this account
 - 📫 How to reach me wiktordurlej@gmail.com / milkmanjakub@gmail.com